andyclymer/Tilt-Typeface/README.md

 *As of November, 2019 —*

-The principle design of all three styles are due to be completed in December, 2019.
+The principle design of all three styles and manufacturing of version 1.0 is due to be completed in December, 2019.
 The current status and next steps are as follows:

 | Neon | |
 | :--- | :--- |